swarmlab-hybrid/swarmlab-hybrid/README.md

 - Optimized for both Students and Tutors
 - Tutors bootstrap their labrooms using our tools

-- Students can:
- - join the created labrooms according to their interrests
- - run the evailable labs at will
- - create their own rooms for exercising

 ### Hybrid
 - Create Labrooms/Applications